 - Use ginger.
 Try fresh or ground ginger, ginger ale or ginger tea.
 You can also take ginger capsules in doses up to 250 mg four times a day.
 Larger amounts may not be safe.
 Choose a product with a Natural Product Number (NPN).

 If these changes are not enough to help you feel better, talk to your health care provider about medications or other treatments such as acupressure or acupuncture.

 What about my prenatal multivitamin?

 If you feel that your prenatal multivitamin makes your symptoms worse, do not stop taking it.
 Try taking your multivitamin with food or just before bed.
-Ask your health care provider to suggest pills that are smaller or have less iron (since iron supplements may make you feel worse).
+Ask your dietitian or health care provider to suggest pills that are smaller or have less iron (since iron supplements may make you feel worse).